dhawalrohit729/AutoCar-Rental/README.md

 <b>LIVE:</b> https://auto-car-rental.herokuapp.com/

-# for using the Web Application for Testing Purposes use "testuser" as username and "testpass" as password without quotes("")
+For using the Web Application for Testing Purposes use "testuser" as username and "testpass" as password without quotes("")

 ___
 ## Snippets from the Web Application